antononcube/Raku-WWW-OpenAI/README-work.md

 Currently this package is tested on macOS only.

+### Not all models work

+Not all models listed and proclaimed by [OpenAI's documents](https://platform.openai.com/docs/models) work with the corresponding endpoints.
+Certain models are not available for text- or chat completions, although the documentation says they are.

+See and run the file ["Models-run-verification.raku"](./experiments/Models-run-verification.raku) to test the available models per endpoint.

+Related is a (current) deficiency of the package "WWW::OpenAI" -- the known models are hardcoded.
+(Although, there the function `openai-models` uses an endpoint provided by OpenAI.)

 ### SSL certificate problems (original package version)

 *(This subsection is for the original version of the package, not for the most recent one.)*